• Skip to primary navigation

 Tip:

-• If you have a panini press, you can toast the sandwiches with it instead of the skillet.
-Ideally, you will toast the sandwiches with flat plates.
+If you have a panini press, you can toast the sandwiches with it instead of the skillet.
+If possible, toast the sandwiches with the flat plates of the press.

 The best Ham and Cheese Toastie recipe is below.
 Here are more posts about our trip to Ireland, and the recipes it inspired: